phatemek/Metro/README.md

 # Metro
-This is a simple app to help you find the nearest MetroStation in Tehran to use this app you should have a c++ compiler like g++ or clang or ... <br>
+This is a simple app to help you find the nearest MetroStation in Tehran.<br>
+to use this app you should have a c++ compiler like g++ or clang or ... <br>
 For instance: <br><br>
 1-